cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

-##########
-Connection
-##########
+###########
+Connections
+###########

 Connection object is used to send operation requests to the LDAP Server.
-It can use different connection strategies.
-It supports the *context manager* protocol that automatically opens and closes the connection.
+It can use different connection strategies and supports the *context manager* protocol to automatically open, bind and unbind the connection.

 The following strategies are available:

 * STRATEGY_SYNC: the request is sent and the connection waits until the response is received.
-You get the response as return value of the connection
+You get the response in the return value of the connection

-* STRATEGY_ASYNC_THREADED: the request is sent and the connection immediately returns a *message_id* that can be later used to retrieve the response
+* STRATEGY_ASYNC_THREADED: the request is sent and the connection immediately returns a *message_id* that can be used later to retrieve the response

 * STRATEGY_SYNC_RESTARTABLE: an automatically restartable synchronous connection.
 It retries operation for the specified number of times of forever

-* STRATEGY_LDIF_PRODUCER: the request is transformed in a *ldif-change* format and a ldif output is returned
+* STRATEGY_LDIF_PRODUCER: the request is transformed in a *ldif-change* format and an LDIF output is returned

 Connection parameters are: